rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 agentAddress udp:127.0.0.1:161,udp:192.168.1.122:161
 ```

 Next, we need to specify the read only access community string.
-Find the below lines and remark them out. (note that we are showing them as remarked out below):
+Find the below lines and remark them out.
+(Note that we are showing them as remarked out below.)

 ```
 #rocommunity public default -V systemonly